highmax/highmax/README.md

 ## Hi there! 👋

 My name is Alejandro Navarro from Colombia (🇨🇴).
-I've been working as Front-End Developer since 2015 and currently I'm Web Consultant at Gorilla Logic.
+I've been working as Front-End Developer since 2015 and currently I'm Web Developer at Force Manager.
 I'm passionate about Javascript, CSS, React, VueJS, electronic music production, and 3D modeling.

 In my free time I like to do exercise (🏋️‍♂️), to watch movies (🎞️) and series (📺), travel (🛩️), to read books (📚 my favorite is Sapiens by [Yuval Noah Harari](https://www.ynharari.com/book/sapiens-2/)), and try new food (🍜).